wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def clone_by(x: int, y: int, direction: Optional[str] = None)
 ```

-Return a new Coord offset by (x, y) pixels from this one.
+Return a new coord offset by (x, y) pixels from this one.

 When a `direction` is provided ("up", "down", "left", "right")
 the resulting grid column/row are adjusted so the cloned tile maps